ajc356/Chinese_Box_Office/README.md

 •	Chinese production
 •	Runtime
 •	Length of Release Period
-•	Genres:
-o	Action, Adventure, Animation,  Comedy, Crime, Documentary, Drama, Fantasy, Thriller
+•	Genres: Action, Adventure, Animation,  Comedy, Crime, Documentary, Drama, Fantasy, Thriller

 And again, my target is Chinese gross revenue.

 **Results**

-Again after experimenting with a number of different models, I ultimately found Lasso to be the best – although Lasso and regular linear regression scored very similarly (nearly identical r-squared), when I ran k-fold cross validation, Lasso ultimately produced a marginally better r-squared such that my model is able to explain 31% of the variation observed in the data.
+Again after experimenting with a number of different models, I ultimately found Lasso to be the best – although Lasso and regular linear regression scored very similarly (nearly identical r-squared), when I ran k-fold cross validation, Lasso ultimately produced a marginally better r-squared such that when scored on unseen, holdout test data, my model is able to explain 37% of the variation observed in the data.

 **Conclusions/Implications**